 These lesser known New York attractions and tours might stump some readers.
-Y’all most likely know about Niagara Falls.
-But did you know about the concentration of spectacular waterfalls in New York’s Fingerlakes?
+Y’all probably know about Niagara Falls.
+But were you aware of the concentration of spectacular waterfalls in New York’s Fingerlakes?
 Or that the Erie Canal once ran right through downtown Syracuse?
 Or that there’s a museum devoted to toys and play, another to Comedy greats?
 Discover all these and more on this list of quirky, lesser known New York State tours and attractions.
 Read on.

 Lesser Known New York State Tours and Attractions

-Tour the Finger Lakes and visit lesser known New York waterfalls in comfort with Experience! the Finger Lakes
+Tour the Finger Lakes and visit multiple waterfalls in comfort with Experience! the Finger Lakes

 Offering the most popular vineyard and waterfall van tours in the area, Experience the Finger Lakes! has some pretty serious wine knowledge cred.
 Laura Winter Falk – who owns the tour company with her husband Alan – is a certified Sommelier.
 She and other trained guides drive guests around all of the Finger Lakes in posh 14-seat vans stocked with snacks and water bottles.
 Although the majority of requested full day tours are “wine related,” EFL also offers hidden waterfall tours, guided hikes, and interpretive walks as well.

-Also in Ithaca, Imagine you’re a 19th century summer resident on a Discover Cayuga Lake Boat Tour
+Imagine you’re a 19th century summer resident on a Discover Cayuga Lake Boat Tour in Ithaca

 On your two hour narrated tour six miles up and back on the 39 mile long Cayuga Lake, try to imagine it’s the late 1800’s, and this is just one of the 17 passenger ferries plying the water, transporting summer residents to their waterfront cottages.
 Back then, though horse and buggies trudged the dirt roads that ringed the Lake, steamships were the most efficient and comfortable option.

-Just outside of Ithaca, Birdwatchers love the Cornell Lab of Ornithology at Sapsucker Woods Sanctuary
+Birdwatchers flock to the Cornell Lab of Ornithology at Sapsucker Woods Sanctuary, just outside of Ithaca

 You just might misconstrue the Lab of Ornithology as a bland science building.
-But, it’s a thrilling, often overlooked lesser known New York attraction about five miles from campus and town.
+But, it’s thrilling and often overlooked about five miles from campus and town.
 Yes, Cornell Undergrads and Graduate School students do research here.
 But the public is welcome on the grounds of this 400 acre nature sanctuary with open arms and a knowledgeable staff.

-Beak and Skiff Orchards, near Syracuse NY is one of America’s Top Family Orchards
+Beak and Skiff Orchards, near Syracuse NY is one of America’s Top Family Orchards, with 1911 Established Distillery strictly for grownups

-Families flock to Beak & Skiff each fall for “Pick Your Own Apples,” an annual tradition for many around here.
-Fifth Generation, Eddie Brennan (whose mother, Debbie, is a Skiff), now manages the 1911 Distillery and Cidery, and has his eyes trained on a wedding business and upgrading the 1911 Store and Tasting Room for year round events.
+Families love Beak & Skiff each fall for “Pick Your Own Apples,” an annual tradition for many around here.
+Adults come for the concerts and creatively wacky adult beverages at the 1911 Established Distillery.
+Fifth Generation, Eddie Brennan (whose mother, Debbie, is a Skiff), has expanded the Orchard-Distillery into both a concert and wedding venue as well.

 The Erie Canal once ran right through the center of downtown Syracuse, NY as you’ll learn at the Erie Canal Museum